Be the first to hear the latest.

-The Broadband Equity, Access, and Deployment Program (BEAD) is the centerpiece of the IIJA broadband initiative.
+The Broadband Equity, Access, and Deployment (BEAD) Program is the centerpiece of the IIJA broadband initiative.

 Lowering overall internet service costs and increasing internet access can help lead to greater digital equity.

-Airport infrastructure: Projects that increase safety and expand capacity.
+Projects that increase safety and expand capacity

 More information about funding opportunities is available through the Federal Aviation Administration.